ZenitechSoftware/UnityResourceGenerator/Documentation/articles/Customization.md

 The default mappings are created from the [Unity documentation](https://docs.unity3d.com/Manual/BuiltInImporters.html).
 If you know of any valid file mapping that the documentation does not state, please fork and create a Pull Request, or create an [Issue](https://github.com/AutSoft/UnityResourceGenerator/issues/new).

+> [!WARNING]
+> Scenes have special handling during the file generation, because of the way scenes paths are used by the SceneManager.
+Scenes are identified by the file ending `.unity`

 ## Extending the generated classes

 The generated classes are `partial` by default.
 This means that if you want to add custom methods, simply create another `partial` class and add your code there.